 Another important nutrient that is deficient in plant-based diets is “real” vitamin A. Just like with the omegas our body is very inefficient in converting beta-carotene into vitamin A, especially if your thyroid and/or liver function are diminished, which is often the case in a high carb-low fat diet or chronic fatigue.
-Vitamin A is crucial for eye sight and skin, but also involved in the immune system and reproduction, among other things.
+Vitamin A is crucial for eye sight, but also involved in the immune system and reproduction, among other things.

 The conversion from sunlight is not sufficient, especially since we all spend too much time inside (and also need cholesterol in order to do the conversion).
 Vitamin D is found in fatty fish - not too long ago children had to supplement with cod liver oil!
 It is involved in many metabolic processes, among others hormone production in the thyroid and the adrenals.

 Vitamin K2 is a very important yet rather unknown nutrient.
 It is needed for the proper assimilation of nutrients, such as calcium, iron and phosphorus.
 While iron and calcium are present in certain plant foods, the body won't correctly assimilate them without vitamin K2 (among others).
-Since vitamin K2, just like the other fat-soluble "activator" vitamins, is only found in saturated animal foods, you can eat all the spinach in the world and still not get sufficient calcium and iron.
-Highly grain and sugar-based diets also mess up the body’s sensitive balance of calcium-magnesium and phosphorus, leading to the demineralization of bones and teeth (the real reason for osteoporosis and tooth decay).
+Since vitamin K2, just like the other fat-soluble "activator" vitamins, is only found in saturated animal foods, you can eat all the spinach in the world as a vegan and still not get sufficient calcium and iron.
+Highly grain and sugar-based diets (as often seen in veganism) also mess up the body’s sensitive balance of calcium-magnesium and phosphorus, leading to demineralization of bones and teeth (the real reason for osteoporosis and tooth decay).
 Grains, legumes (esp. soy) and nuts/seeds are also very high in "anti-nutrients", which block the absorption of nutrients in the gut and/or de-activate digestive enzymes, both potentially leading to

-60-70% or more on carbs, if your diet is mainly plant-based.
+60-70% or more on carbs.
 In my practice I have seen many vegans / vegetarians with blood sugar issues of one kind or another.
 This is very bad news for your overall health, incl. fertility!
 There is a huge correlation between high blood sugar, insulin resistance and PCOS for example.
 Even if you try to balance the carbs with healthy fats, depending on your Metabolic Type, it might still be a problem for your individual metabolism.

-Plant-based or Clean Eating and Eating Disorders
+Veganism and Eating Disorders

 correlation between the rising number of vegans and disordered eating (please note that I said correlation, not causation).
 As a society, we strive for perfection and impeccability.
 We tend to live in our heads and are often disconnected from our bodies.
 We want to reach for the sky and spiritual enlightenment, but forget about getting grounded and rooted in the soil first.
 We love control and are afraid of the primal instincts represented by meat and animal foods.
 We want to be "clean" and free of sin.
+Thus we reject anything associated with the lower chakras: the body, sexuality, money, power - and animal foods.
 Veganism for me is quite symbolic for these tendencies.
-I am not saying that everybody who tries to eat "clean" has an Eating Disorder - far from it.
+I am not saying that everybody who tries to eat "clean" has an Eating Disorder or issues with sexuality - far from it.
 But the "clean eating" movement definitely fuels already existing predispositions towards disordered eating by conveying a notion of guilt and ethical pressure.
 If self esteem is already weak, feeling "less than" is equivalent to not belonging and thus not being loved.
 It also allows to hide already existing disordered eating habits (and also other traits typical of a controlling person, such as exaggerated thrift) behind the socially well-accepted motivations of health, sustainability or ethics.

 Final Words on Nutrition

 this kind of diet for a long time, but with every generation the risk of degeneration and infertility increases - and in my opinion - people would eventually die out (the same is true for people living on a modern low quality omnivorous diet of course).
-Already now 1 in 8 couples has difficulties to conceive and/or to maintain a pregnancy...
+Already now 1 in 8 couples have difficulties to conceive and/or to maintain a pregnancy...
 That’s probably why no native “hunter and gatherer” population EVER evolved on a 100% vegan diet.
 Quite to the contrary, most relied heavily on wild animal foods (depending on climate and food availabilities).
 The work of Weston Price and his studies on indigenous populations (book reference: Nutrition and Physical Degeneration) is really eye-opening on this matter.